 This company harnesses the power of a well-designed web page.
 The agency creates websites and aids brands in improving their visual image and strategy.

 The portfolio is straightforward, clean, with good priorities.
-It’s easy for viewers to learn about him, see what he does, find examples of his work, and to contact him directly.
+It’s easy for viewers to learn about him, see that he’s a full-stack web developer, find examples of his work, and contact him directly.

 Albino Tonnina’s front-end portfolio handles complicated developmental skills.
 However, the site itself is clear and straightforward, using simple icons and images.
 Tonnina also offers an option that allows viewers to see his resume, which is located at the entry-point of his site.
 This is helpful for those who don’t want to scroll through all of his quirky animations.

 Kristijan Ristovski uses an uncommon approach to display his work.
-The portfolio uses a simple and subtle design.
-The site focuses on its text content and general presentation, as well as reactive navigation.
+The web developer portfolio uses a simple and subtle design.
+The site focuses on its text content and general presentation, as well as the neat navigation.
 There are various distinct sections and many links to follow, to help users easily access the content.

-On his portfolio site, Drew Rawitz links all of his showcase items to his GitHub, as well as offering a direct link to his profile.
+On his web development portfolio, Drew Rawitz links all of his showcase items to his GitHub, as well as offering a direct link to his profile.

 The site showcases open source projects, which is ideal for keeping client-related items off the profile, however it doesn’t allow for the representation of complex client projects.